 - Integration of ecosystem information: We collect all relevant ecosystem data enabling us to know and exploit ecosystems in a more sustainable way.

 - Ecosystem structure – from genes to top predators: We analyse biotic components (characterisation of biodiversity, community structure and dynamics and their trophic relationships) and abiotic (habitats and environmental conditions) as well as environmental component impact on biological processes (growth, survival, mortality and recruitment); and in particular, those impacting commercial species.

-Physical processes: we analyse oceanographic processes for monitoring and prediction of marine conditions, extreme events and their impact on our coast and on marine organism dynamics and in particular, on exploitable populations.
+- Physical processes: We analyse oceanographic processes to monitor and predict marine conditions, extreme events and their impact on our coast and on marine organism dynamics and in particular, on exploitable populations.